aastorl/aastorl/README.md

 I'm a **Mobile Developer** from Argentina 🇦🇷, currently focused on building clean, modern, and user-friendly apps for both **iOS** and **Android** platforms.

-🎯 I'm moving to **Spain in December 2025** and actively looking for my first job in mobile development.
-I hold **Italian citizenship** 🇮🇹 and I'm fully authorized to work across the EU.

 ---

 ## 🧑‍💻 What I Do